JuanIzquierdoDomenech/Realtime-closest-person-detection-MongoDB/README.md

         --prototxt MobileNetSSD_deploy.prototxt.txt
         --model MobileNetSSD_deploy.caffemodel`</s>

-<s>A small window should open, showing the input from your webcam<s>
+<s>A small window should open, showing the input from your webcam</s>

 3. To validate that everything works, you can either refresh the web browser or perform commands through the `mongo` terminal